hardlystrictlyjerry/hardlystrictlyjerry.github.io/jam2.md

 ## Audio Vignettes

-Here are short excerpts from various song, carefully selected to avoid the more major train wrecks:
+Carefully curated to avoid the more major train wrecks.
+Contact the Official HSJ audio archivist (Paul) for the complete recordings.

 ### GDTRFB